CSU-CompSci-CS163-4/Lab02MethodsObjects/README.md

+# Lab 02 - Methods and Objects
-# Introduction
+## Introduction
-This lab contains two files that you will modify, one of which contains our **main** function, MethodsObjects, and another that is an object that you will modify and implement within the **main**.
+This lab contains two files that you will modify, one of which contains our `main` function, `MethodsObjects`, and another that is an object that you will modify and implement within the `main`.

-This object is a "Pizza" object which holds a single variable, the radius of the pizza.
-This radius variable can be used in the methods that we create within our Pizza object.
+This object is a `Pizza` object which holds a single variable, the radius of the pizza.
+This radius variable can be used in the methods that we create within our `Pizza` object.

-For more information on Methods and Objects, there is background information included below the steps.
+For more information on `Methods` and `Objects`, there is background information included below the steps.

-The first two steps will be located within the first file **MethodsObjects**.
+The first two steps will be located within the first file `MethodsObjects`.

 After completing all of the following methods, in Step 7 you will be expected to test each of the methods, as well as those included within your Pizza object.